hratx-blue-ocean/otter-people/README.md

-The personal dashboard is an intutitve three coulumn layout.
-The left column displays the user's group infomation.
+The personal dashboard is an intuitive three-column layout.
+The left column displays the user's group information.
 Only groups that the user is a member of will be displayed.
 If the member wants to create a group, they click on the 'Create New Group' button and will be presented with a modal form to create the group.
-On form submission, the new group will be created, the group creator will automatically be added to the group, and user's group list will rerender.
+The new group will be created on form submission, the group creator will automatically be added to the group, and the user's group list will rerender.

-To join a group, a user clicks on 'Join Existing Group' and provides the secret group invitation code.
-If they enter the correct code, the group member will be immediately added to the group.
+A user clicks on 'Join Existing Group' and provides the secret group invitation code to join a group.
+If they enter the correct code, the user is immediately added to the group.

 All groups are private.
-To invite new members to the group an existing group member must share group invitation code.
+To invite new members to the group, an existing group member must share the group's invitation code.

 .